The smartest people know that it's not a sign of weakness to ask for help and support

 I suppose the most important bit from your perspective is my credentials.
 An Oxford Law Graduate and Member of the Chartered Institute of Personnel & Development (through completion of my Post Graduate Diploma in HR Management), and in 2015 I was privileged to receive an Honorary Fellowship from the Institute of Recruitment Professionals (now REC Professionals) for my contribution to the industry (although I was already a Fellow through my Diploma in Recruitment Practice).

-Academia and memberships aside, in terms of practical experience, I have: been a £¾m biller on a desk with no admin support; run a dual desk; managed staff from admin and trainee recruiter level to divisional managers; worked extensively with the ISO 9001 and ISO 14001 standards and the EQuality Assured standard (including internal auditing and process design and management); run tenders for suppliers (such as CRM systems); written and won tenders for clients from a few thousand pounds to over £1m value (both private and public sector); and managed multiple social media channels and PR for an SME business.
-I have also Chaired the Recruitment & Employment Confederation's Diversity & Inclusion Forum from 2008 to 2015.
+Academia and memberships aside, in terms of practical experience, I have: worked in retail management; worked in B2B sales; over 20 years' experience in the recruitment industry (been a £¾m biller in an SME recruitment business on a desk with no admin support; run a dual desk; managed staff from admin and trainee recruiter level to divisional managers); worked extensively with the ISO 9001 and ISO 14001 standards and the EQuality Assured standard (including internal auditing and process design and management); run tenders for suppliers (such as CRM systems); written and won tenders for clients from a few thousand pounds to over £1m value (both private and public sector); and managed multiple social media channels and PR for an SME business.
+I also Chaired the Recruitment & Employment Confederation's Diversity & Inclusion Forum from 2008 to 2015.

-My mum was an English teacher, and I think there's something in my genes that gives me an enormous sense of satisfaction when I help other people to learn, develop and grow.
-(It also means I am an apostrophe and grammar nazi - sorry!
-On the flip side, I'm a great proofreader to have on side when you are checking new marketing materials.)
+My mum was a teacher, and I think there's something in my genes that gives me an enormous sense of satisfaction when I help other people to learn, develop and grow.

 My other passion is amateur dramatics - singing, acting, and generally showing off (no dancing, though - my sister got all the dancing genes!).
 I've been a member of Croydon Operatic and Dramatic Association for 11 years (and served a year as VC Operatic, and a year as Chairman) and enjoyed performing in lots of plays, Old Time Music Halls, and musicals.
 More recently, I have also become a member of Mitre Players and Croydon Philharmonic Choir.